The Russia Investigations: 5 Takeaways About The Inescapable Nunes Memo

 5. Republicans want to redefine the Russia imbroglio

 For the House Intelligence Committee's GOP majority, it's not a story about Americans potentially conspiring with a foreign attack on the democratic process.
-Instead, it's a story about abuse of power, and a hapless martyr in Carter Page.
+Instead, it's a story about abuse of power and a hapless martyr in Carter Page.

 The memo saga sucked up all the oxygen in Washington, D.C., this week, but it remains to be seen whether it proves a tactical victory or a strategic one.
-Republicans' memo targeted the weakest aspect of the collusion storyline within the Russia imbroglio — a dossier virtually no one defends — and singled out what they called politically biased FBI and Justice Department officials.
+Republicans' memo targeted the weakest aspect of the collusion storyline within the Russia imbroglio — a dossier that virtually no one defends — and singled out what they called politically biased FBI and Justice Department officials.

 The collusion case has always been broader than the dossier.
 Several people in the Trump campaign had contacts with Russians, including Papadopoulos, Page, onetime Trump national security adviser Mike Flynn, now-Attorney General Jeff Sessions, Donald Trump Jr., then-campaign chairman Paul Manafort, Trump son-in-law Jared Kushner and others.
-Trump Jr., Kushner and Manafort hosted a delegation of Russians at Trump Tower in June 2016 following what was described to Trump Jr. as the Russian government's desire to support Trump's campaign by providing information about Hillary Clinton.
+Trump Jr., Kushner and Manafort hosted a delegation of Russians at Trump Tower in June 2016 following what was described to Trump Jr. as the Russian government's desire to support Trump's campaign by providing information about Clinton.

 Politics

-Note: A previous version of this story misspelled Eric Lichtblau's last name as Eric Lightblau.